 3. Limit Frequency

-• Prioritize hydration and nourishment between uses.
+- Prioritize hydration and nourishment between heat use.

-Straightening is valuable only when it reinforces the structure you’re growing, not when it undermines it.
+Heat should reinforce the structure you are building—not undermine it.rces the structure you’re growing, not when it undermines it.

 Alternatives to Heat for Very Short Beards